-7.1 This policy on Processing Special Categories of Personal Data and Criminal Convictions Data is reviewed biannually.
-No condition for processing and associated information will be removed from this policy until the expiry of 6 months following the end of the period during which Sandy Lane Nursery and Forest School such processing.

-7.2 The policy will be retained where we process Special Categories of Personal Data and Criminal Convictions Data and any earlier versions will be retained for a period of at least six months after we stop carrying out

-7.3 A copy of this policy will be provided to the Information Commissioner on request and free of charge.

-For further information about our compliance with data protection law, please contact our DPO,
+- 7.1 This policy on Processing Special Categories of Personal Data and Criminal Convictions Data is reviewed annually.
+No condition for processing and associated information will be removed from this policy until the expiry of six months following the end of the period during which Sandy Lane Nursery and Forest School undertakes that processing activity. - 7.2 The policy will be retained where we process Special Categories of Personal Data and Criminal Convictions Data and any earlier versions will be retained for a period of at least six months after we stop carrying out such processing. - 7.3 A copy of this policy will be provided to the Information Commissioner on request and free of charge.
+For further information about our compliance with data protection law, please contact our DPO: